Blog

 Step 4 –verify effectiveness by reviewing the progress of the quality plan in management reviews and other meeting forums…you can cross-reference the CAPA with the appropriate management review meeting minutes in your effectiveness section

-If the corrective action required is the installation of new equipment and validating that equipment, the CAPA can be closed as soon as a validation plan is created.
-The effectiveness of the CAPA is verified when the validation protocol is successfully implemented and a positive conclusion is reached.
-The same approach also works for implementing software solutions to better manage processes.
-The basic strategy is to get the long-term improvement projects started with the CAPA system, but monitor the status of these projects outside the CAPA system.
+If the corrective action required is installing and validating new equipment, the CAPA can be closed as soon as a validation plan is created.
+The effectiveness of the CAPA is verified when the validation protocol is successfully implemented, and a positive conclusion is reached.
+The same approach also works for implementing software solutions to manage processes better.
+The basic strategy is to start long-term improvement projects with the CAPA system but monitor the status of these projects outside the CAPA system.

-Best practices would be the implementation of six-sigma projects with formal charters for each long-term improvement project.
+Best practices would be implementing six-sigma projects with formal charters for each long-term improvement project.

-NOTE: I believe in closing CAPAs when actions are implemented, and tracking the effectiveness checks for CAPAs as a separate quality system metric.
-If closure takes more than 90 days, the CAPA should probably be converted to a Quality Plan.
-This is NOT intended to be a “workaround” to give companies a way to extend CAPAs that are not making progress in a timely manner.
+NOTE: I recommend closing CAPAs when actions are implemented and tracking the effectiveness checks for CAPAs as a separate quality system metric.
+If closure takes over 90 days, the CAPA should probably be converted to a Quality Plan.
+This is NOT intended to be a “workaround” to give companies a way to extend CAPAs that are not making progress on time.

 Hi Rob